 Pubs and bars with board games

 In today's London, it's not unusual to find a boozer that's as well stocked with board games as it is beer.
 So much so, it's impossible to produce a comprehensive list.
 We do recommend any Antic pub; these often offer board games — try Pepper Saint Ontiod (Isle of Dogs), Clapton Heart (Clapton) or Balham Bowls Club (Balham), among others, for post-roast gaming fun.

 Similarly, pubs owned by Portobello Brewing Company (they took over much of Antic's stable) offer a shabby-chic environment in which to cosy up with a pint and a game of Scrabble or suchlike.

-For loads more pubs stocked with board games, go to our ever-swelling pub database, and check 'board games' on the search filter.
+For more pubs stocked with board games, go to our pub database, and tick 'board games' on the search filter.

 Al fresco board games